LeanaNeuber/PrestaCop/create-infrastructure/README.md

 #### Get Terraform
 Download the terraform client [here](https://www.terraform.io/downloads.html), and install it following your OS instructions.

+#### Build the services
+3 services run on the cloud: the spark analysis, the alert system, and the stream-to-storage service.
+You need to package them into JAR files, in order for them to be sent in the cloud. ☁

+Run the following commands in order:

+* `cd analysis`

+* `sbt -mem 2048 assembly` *will take quit some time*

+* `cd ../stream-to-storage`

+* `sbt assembly` *will take quit some time*

+* `cd ../alert-system`

+* `sbt assembly` *will take quit some time*

+Congratulations !
+Everything is ready for you to create the infrastructure.

 ### Creating the infrastructure

 First, to in the "aws" directory: `cd aws`

 Then, download the needed providers: `terraform init`